ocaml/dune/doc/documentation.rst

   $ dune build @doc-private

-But this libraries will not be in the main html listing above, since they do not belong to any particular package.
+But these libraries will not be in the main html listing above, since they do not belong to any particular package.
 But the generated html will still be found in ``_build/default/_doc/_html/<library>``.